abhayhegde/pyquirk/README.md

 ## 💾 Installation and Usage
 Clone the repo for installing. `pyquirk.py` converts the JSON to TeX codes.

-Copy and paste the JSON data of your circuit from [Quirk](https://algassert.com/quirk) into a `.txt` file as explained below.
+Copy and paste the JSON data of your circuit from [Quirk](https://algassert.com/quirk)(a toy quantum circuit simulator) into a `.txt` file as explained below.
 The output is formatted into a `.tex` file.

 **Syntax:** `python3 pyquirk.py input.txt output.tex`